flipcoder/charzapper/README.md

 ## (Optional) Activating via a Hotkey on Windows

-This project includes an AutoHotkey script called `CharZapper.ahk` which can be used to trigger the application using the Apps/Menu key on your keyboard and paste the result into your open program.
+This project includes an AutoHotkey script called `CharZapper.ahk` which can be used to trigger the application using a double press of the right alt key on your keyboard and paste the result into your open program.
 This allows you to easily type symbols into the program you're already typing in.